 ART 241 Sculpture I: Explores the range of what sculpture might be and investigates creative approaches to perception, making, and critical analysis.
 Assignments expose students to both traditional and contemporary concepts, methods, and techniques particular to the medium of sculpture.
 Readings, discussions, and group critiques complement studio work.
-Prerequisite: ART 120 or consent.
+Prerequisite: ART 110 and ART 120, or consent.

 ART 243/343 Human Figure Drawing: Challenges intermediate and advanced students to incorporate human figures into artwork.
 Stresses studio exercises, such as gesture drawings and in-depth anatomical studies, as well as individual and group critiques, and discussions with individual research.
 Prerequisite for ART 243: ART 110, ART 221, or consent.
-Prerequisites for ART 343: Art 243 or consent.
+ART 110 and ART 120, and ART 243, or consent.

 ART 251 Painting I: Introduces the basics of oil and/or acrylic painting techniques while encouraging development of compositional and conceptual language of intermediate students.
 Intensive studio work, individual and group critiques, and individual research.
-Prerequisite: ART 110 or ART 221 or consent.
+Prerequisite: ART 110 and ART 120, or consent.

 ART 272 Relief Printing: Introduces intermediate level relief printing techniques such as letterpress printing, multiple color linoleum printing, and collagraph.
-Suitable for majors or nonmajors.
-Prerequisites: ART 110, ART 221, or ART 222.
+Suitable for majors or non-majors.
+Prerequisite: ART 110 and ART 120, or consent.

 ART 295 Photo I - Technique, Form & Content: Introduces technical best-practices in digital photography including camera and software operation, while simultaneously developing formal and conceptual image-making strategies.
 Emphasizes the practice of photography as a fine art through reading and discussion covering the medium's history.
 Suitable for majors and non-majors.
+Prerequisite: ART 110 and ART 120, or consent.

 ART 300/400 Photo II: Advances development of photographic technique and practice formed in Photo I through intensive semester-long, individual projects.
 Applies the rigorous study of critical theory through seminar discussions to enhance conceptual understanding of the role of lens-based media in contemporary practice.
-Prerequisite: ART 295 or consent.
-Reliable access to a digital camera highly recommended.
+Prerequisite: ART 110 and ART 120, or consent.

 ART 310 Introduction to Video Art: Introduces the medium of digital video with primary focus on locating video art in contemporary fine arts contexts, as opposed to and/or in conversation with broadcast media.
 Discusses the medium's history alongside the larger categories of other time and lens-based media such as film and photography, and covers concepts and theories related to these media.
 Basic image capture and editing techniques taught using industry standard software.
-Suitable for majors and highly motivated nonmajors.
-Prerequisite: ART 230 or ART 293 or ART 300 or consent.
+Suitable for majors and highly motivated non-majors.
+Prerequisite: ART 110 and ART 120, plus ART 230 or ART 293 or ART 295 or ART 300, or consent.

 ART 315 Visual Journals: Examines identity and memory through the visual journal, a mixed media fusion of writing and art.
 Intended for creative thinkers wanting a practice of self-reflection and sense of community.
-Prerequisites: any ART, ARH, ENG course or consent.
+Prerequisite: ART 110 and ART 120, or consent.

 ART 323 Graphic Design II: Intermediate graphic design course stressing creative problem solving as applied to single and multiple page layout, as well as typography and website design.
 Strengthens students' graphic design portfolios while introducing Adobe, InDesign, and world wide web development software.
-Prerequisites: ART 222 and ART 223.
+Prerequisite: ART 223, ART 110 and ART 120, or consent.

-ART 342 Sculpture II: Provides further investigation into the history of making and thinking in sculpture and raises questions pertinent to contemporary art.
+ART 342 Sculpture II:Provides further investigation into the history of making and thinking in sculpture and raises questions pertinent to contemporary art.
 Explores new techniques and materials while honing familiar skills.
 Designed to help students become self-directed in their work.
 Group discussion of student projects, readings, slides, and video addressing current art practice are core to the class.
 Regular individual and group critiques monitor the progress of each independent project.
-Prerequisite: ART 241 or consent.
+Prerequisite: ART 110 and ART 120, and ART 241, or consent.